-Both SSH v1 and SSH v2 are supported on the OnBoard.
-The OnBoard administrator may disable either version; if only one version is enabled, authorized users can use only the version that is enabled.
+Both SSH v1 and SSH v2 services are supported on the OnBoard.
+The OnBoard administrator may disable either version; if only one version is enabled, authorized users can use only a client running the same version that is enabled.

-If SSH is enabled, authorized users can use ssh in the two following ways.
+If SSH is enabled, authorized users can use ssh in the following ways.

-Access the OnBoard console using ssh and then connect through the OnBoard to perform device management actions.
+• Access the OnBoard console using ssh and then connect through the OnBoard to perform device management actions.